allanhaggett/allanhaggett/README.md

-👋 Hi, I’m @allanhaggett I work as a Learning Technologist for the BC Public Service Agency's Learning Centre.
+👋 Hi, I’m @allanhaggett I work on the Lekwungen peoples' territory in the city of Victoria as a Learning Technologist for the BC Public Service Agency's Learning Centre.